Amgen Board of Directors Corporate Governance Principles

 - Each Board committee shall adopt and maintain a written charter that shall be reviewed periodically by such Committee under the oversight of the Governance and Nominating Committee and approved by the Board.
 The Board will designate the Chair of each Board committee.

-- At least annually the Board will review the performance of the Company's CEO, and management development and succession planning.
+- At least annually the Board, as a whole or through its committees, will review the performance of the Company's CEO, and management development and succession planning.

 - Compensation for executive officers is linked to share price performance, operating objectives and other factors, including adherence to the Company's code of conduct.